superguigui/es6-prototype-starter/README.md

 ### Prod

 Build an actual build.js file in static folder that you can use in production.
-Use it for deployment purpose
+Use it for deployment purpose.

 ```bash
 npm run prod